 Do you need to care?
 Not really.
 I don’t.
 I only want the figurine.
 I do keep them in boxes and care about their value but I don’t want my collection to be about them.
 I just want to have fun!

-Nowadays, they go even further and started creating Movie Moments with some remarkable scenes and horizontal Pops to catch the best out of more “flat” characters.
+Funko went even further and started creating Movie Moments with some remarkable scenes and horizontal Pops to catch the best out of more “flat” characters.
 And there’s also one more.
 10″.
-They are H U G E and really I don’t enjoy the way it goes.
-I do have my enormous Porg and she is cute (yes, it’s my mama porg).
+They are H U G E. I do have my enormous Porg and she is cute (it’s my mama porg).
 But then they started to produce so many in such a short time.
 I don’t think we need all of them.
-Especially since they’re not very much changed from the basic design.
-Sure they have a little more detail but I hope it eventually flops.
-But it’s my opinion nonetheless.
+They’re not very much changed from the basic design however they may become more detailed.

 Some big enterprises such as Disney or DC are in the partnership with Funko and sale subscription boxes.
 The box has Funko products that cannot be bought any other way.
 The most valuable is, of course, the Pop but there’re other nice things, too.
 Sadly, most of them are available only in the USA.

 Vaulted Pops are ones that are not in production anymore.
 The whole list can be found here, for instance.
 Or on the actual Funko site but they don’t keep track of them very consistently.
-There’s also ‘vault edition’ Pops, mostly for Star Wars franchise, which means that the production of certain figure went back on.
+There’s also ‘vault edition’ Pops, mostly for the Star Wars and Harry Potter franchises, which means that the production of certain figure went back on.
 They often have differences such as box colour or different details.

 Boxes are important?!